ukasz1/MongoDB-ToDo-Awesome-List/README.md

 # ToDo Awesome List (Front-end)
-A React app with Redux and my own <a href="https://github.com/ukasz1/ToDo-Awesome-List-API">API</a>.
+A part of a MERN project.
+This is a React app with Redux.

+This is my current project I'm working on right now.
+When finished, it will be a todo list for a single user.
+The app is going to show a planned activities, with its description and deadline.
+There is also a form for submitting new activities.
+The data will be stored in the database with using my own <a href="https://github.com/ukasz1/ToDo-Awesome-List-API">API</a>.
 The API is a separate project to work independently.

 This project is based on my previous one that was written in simple JS and PHP.
 You can <a href="https://github.com/ukasz1/PHP_TODO_list">find it here</a>👈

 ## Goals
 - Practicing React
 - Gaining new skills in Redux
-- Starting point for a fullstack MERN project (MongoDB, Express, React, NodeJS)
+- A part of a MERN project (MongoDB, Express, React, NodeJS)

 ## Current state
 - Graphic layout - <b>completed</b>